ton-community/ton-docs/docs/v3/documentation/tvm/tvm-exit-codes.md

 | ~~[137](https://docs.tact-lang.org/book/exit-codes/#137)~~ | ~~Tact compiler ([Compute phase][c])~~ | ~~Masterchain support is not enabled for this contract.~~ Removed since Tact 1.6 (not released yet)   |

 :::note
-Often enough you might encounter the exit code 65535 (or `0xffff`), which usually means the same as the [exit code 130](https://docs.tact-lang.org/book/exit-codes/#130) — the received opcode is unknown to the contract as there were no receivers expecting it.
-When writing contracts, the exit code 65535 is set by the developers and not by [TVM][tvm] or the Tact compiler.
+The exit code 65535 (`0xffff`) typically indicates the same issue as [exit code 130](https://docs.tact-lang.org/book/exit-codes/#130) - an unrecognized message opcode.
+When developing contracts, code 65535 is assigned manually rather than being generated by [TVM][tvm] or the Tact compiler.
 :::

 [c]: https://docs.ton.org/learn/tvm-instructions/tvm-overview#compute-phase